sourcenetwork/docs.source.network/docs/query-specification/sorting-and-ordering.md

 If the DocKey is included in the sort fields, any field included afterwards will never be evaluated.
 This is because all DocKeys are unique.
 If the sort fields are `published_at`, `id`, and `birthday`, the `birthday` sort field will never be evaluated and should be removed from the list.

 > Sorting on sub-objects from the root object is only allowed if the sub-object is not an array.
-If it is an array, the sort must be applied to the object field directly instead of through the root object.[color=orange]
+If it is an array, the sort must be applied to the object field directly instead of through the root object.

 *So, instead of*
 ```javascript